NYUGameCenter/UnityResources/README.md

 ## Object Pooling

-#### What's object pooling?

-#### Why pool your objects?

-You're running into memory limits or garbage collection hitches & want to ensure smooth gameplay.
+Object pooling is a common optimization that essentially amounts to recycling gameobjects.
+Rather than instatiating & deleting objects everytime you need to, you create a big pool of objects, taking & returning from that pool as needed.
+By pooling objects, you can avoid the computational overhead involved with instatiation & deletion, namely garbage collection hitches, which temporarily hault your game.

 ### Simple Pool Script ([Link](https://gist.github.com/quill18/5a7cfffae68892621267)) - A simple and lightweight pool script.

 ## Tweening

-#### What's a tweening library?

-A Tweening library is a set of extensions for Unity focused on animating values across a number frames.
+Tweening is interpolating between 2 values or states over a duration of time.
+Interpolating linearly is often called lerping.
+Lerps can be annoying to manage, and often you want to interpolate in a non-linear fashion.
+A Tweening library is a set of extensions for Unity that makes this process of animating values across a number frames easier & more flexible.

-#### Why use it?

 Tweening can save you from writing timers, dealing with tons of lerps[TODO: Link], or using coroutines.

 #### DoTween: